pyeprog/lite-seq2seq/README.md

 ---

-### The result of training on English to Vietnamese dataset
+### Machine Translation - The result of training on English to Vietnamese dataset

 The dataset comes from IWSLT.
 You can download them directly using script from [tensorflow/nmt](https://github.com/tensorflow/nmt/tree/master/nmt/scripts) project on github.
 - Size of the training set: 130,000